Locations:

 What does your clitoris do?

-Your clitoris has a single purpose: to enable you to experience sexual pleasure.
+Your clitoris has an important purpose purpose: to enable you to experience sexual pleasure.
 Your entire vulva is an erogenous zone — a part of your body that gets sexually stimulated when touched.
 Your clitoris is the most sensitive part of your vulva.
 It’s capable of producing the most intense and most pleasurable sexual responses in your body.

 Your clitoris is sensitive to all types of touch.
 The most pleasurable types of touch vary from person to person.
 Contact with a tongue (oral sex), fingers, a sex toy or your partner’s genitals can stimulate your clitoris.
 Vaginal penetration with a penis, fingers or a sex toy can stimulate the clitoris through your vaginal wall.